 When you’re caring for an animal, you need to remember to take care of yourself and your own mental well-being.
-Our guest blogger, Marie Miguel takes a deeper look at compassion fatigue and how to look after yourself while carrying out the important role of caring for animals.
+Marie Miguel has been a writer and research expert for nearly a decade, covering a variety of health-related topics.
+Currently, she is contributing to the expansion and growth of a free online mental health resource with BetterHelp.com.
+In our latest blog, Marie takes a deeper look at compassion fatigue and how to look after yourself while carrying out the important role of caring for animals.

 What is Compassion Fatigue?

 Compassion fatigue is also known as secondary traumatic stress or vicarious trauma.
-It’s the physical and emotional effect that may occur when you’re working with animals or humans.
-As a caretaker, you’re exposed to many different stories, and not all of them are positive.
+It is the physical and emotional effect that may occur when you are working with animals or humans.
+As a caretaker, you are exposed to many different stories, and not all of them are positive.
 From tales of starving lions to the world of dolphin welfare, these stories can stack up and have a negative effect on you.

 Symptoms of Compassion Fatigue